jennego/dressage/README.md

 - fix sql security issues
 - redo seeds to add more info
 - upload files in seeds?
+- link current versions of tests to old tests?
 - edit forms